Citizenship · Serbian Passport Updated June 2026

 6.5 years

-You may qualify if you have at least one parent who is or was a Serbian citizen, or in some cases a grandparent who was born in Serbia or held Serbian citizenship.
+You may qualify if you have at least one parent who is or was a Serbian citizen, or in some cases a grandparent born in Serbia or who held Serbian citizenship.
 Eligibility depends on whether the citizenship basis was not formally renounced and whether your ancestry is traceable in Serbian civil registry archives.
-The eligibility call is the right place to assess your specific situation — we need to understand your family history before giving you a clear answer.
+We assess your specific situation on the eligibility call.

-No. Citizenship by descent does not require you to reside in Serbia at any point.
-You do not need a Serbian residency permit and you do not need to travel to Serbia to complete the application — the entire process can be managed by Relocation Serbia on your behalf through a Power of Attorney.
-Some applicants choose to visit Serbia to attend the passport appointment after citizenship is granted, but this is optional in most cases.
+No. Citizenship by descent does not require residence in Serbia at any point.
+You don't need a residency permit and don't need to travel to Serbia to complete the application — the whole process can be managed on your behalf through a Power of Attorney.
+Some applicants choose to visit for the passport appointment after citizenship is granted, but that's optional in most cases.

-The timeline varies depending primarily on the accessibility of Serbian civil registry records.
-Where records are in good condition and accessible, the full process from eligibility assessment to citizenship grant typically takes 6–12 months.
-Where records require retrieval from multiple municipalities or restoration from damaged archives, the process can take 12–24 months.
-We give you a realistic timeline estimate after the initial archive research — before you commit to the full process.
+It depends primarily on the accessibility of Serbian civil registry records.
+With records in good condition, the full process from eligibility assessment to citizenship grant typically takes 6–12 months.
+Where records need retrieval from multiple municipalities or restoration from damaged archives, it can take 12–24 months.
+We give you a realistic estimate after the initial archive research — before you commit to the full process.

-The full document list depends on your specific lineage and the pathway.
-Typically it includes birth certificates for each person in the lineage chain from the Serbian ancestor to you, marriage certificates where applicable, archive records from Serbian civil registries proving the ancestor's birth or citizenship, your valid passport, and the completed application form.
+It depends on your lineage.
+Typically: birth certificates for each person in the chain from the Serbian ancestor to you, marriage certificates where applicable, archive records proving the ancestor's birth or citizenship, your valid passport, and the application form.
 All foreign documents must be apostilled and translated into Serbian by a certified court interpreter.
-We compile the personalised document checklist after the eligibility assessment and manage the full preparation process.
+We compile your personalised checklist after the eligibility assessment and manage the full preparation.

-Citizenship by merit (formally citizenship by exception) is available to individuals who make an exceptional contribution to Serbia's national interest — through major investment, significant job creation, distinguished scientific or cultural achievement, or diplomatic service.
-There is no published investment threshold.
+Citizenship by merit (formally citizenship by exception) is for individuals making an exceptional contribution to Serbia's national interest — major investment, significant job creation, distinguished scientific or cultural achievement, or diplomatic service.
+There's no published investment threshold.
 Each case is assessed individually by the Government of Serbia and approved by decree of the Ministry of Interior.
-No residency or Serbian ancestry is required.
-Contact us for a confidential preliminary assessment if you believe your situation may qualify.
+No residency or ancestry is required.
+Contact us for a confidential preliminary assessment.

 Ready to explore your citizenship options?